Abandoned & Little-Known Airfields: Wyoming

 41.54, -109.59 (Northwest of Cheyenne, WY)

-The Igo Airfield, as depicted on the 1980 USGS topo map.
+The Igo Airfield, as depicted on a 7/2/54 USGS aerial view.

 Not much is known about this airfield, including its purpose or date of construction.

-The earliest depiction of this airfield which has been located was a 1954 aerial view.
+The earliest depiction which has been located of the Igo Airfield was a 7/2/54 USGS aerial view.

 It depicted a total of 4 unpaved runways, but there were no buildings or aircraft visible on the airfield.